-The Center for Health and Wellbeing (CHW) at Princeton’s School of Public and International Affairs (SPIA) has selected six students as Class of 2023 Health Scholars.
+The Center for Health and Wellbeing at Princeton’s School of Public and International Affairs has selected six students as Class of 2025 Health Scholars.
 All of them will receive financial support for travel and research to pursue internships and senior thesis research that relate to domestic and international health care and health policy.

 A small group of juniors is selected for the program annually through a rigorous application process focusing on both academic performance and plans for work and research on health policy issues.

-“These students represent Princeton University’s best and brightest scholars in the field of global health,” stated Gilbert Collins, director of global health programs and associate director of CHW.
+“These students represent some of Princeton University’s best and brightest scholars in the field of global health,” stated Gilbert Collins, Director of Global Health Programs.

 Scholars are supported for two years, engaging in fully funded health-related internships or independent research during the summer following junior year and then writing senior theses with a health policy dimension.
 They may also participate in health policy seminars and lectures, broadening their understanding of global health challenges while interacting with distinguished speakers and visitors.

-The Health Scholars initiative is part of CHW’s Global Health Program (GHP), which offers the opportunity for undergraduates to earn a certificate in Global Health and Health Policy while exploring the world’s most pressing health issues through academic study, innovative research, and experiential learning.
+The Health Scholars initiative is part of CHW’s Global Health Program, which offers the opportunity for undergraduates to minor in Global Health and Health Policy while exploring the world’s most pressing health issues through academic study, innovative research, and experiential learning.

 The Center for Health and Wellbeing is an interdisciplinary center within SPIA, which seeks to foster research and teaching on the multiple aspects of health and wellbeing in both developed and developing countries.